woganmay/domo-php/README.md

 # domo-php

 Unofficial PHP library to interact with the Domo.com APIs.
+MIT License.

 #### Installation

+Ensure you have a valid Domo account, and generate an access token on the [developer.domo](https://developer.domo.com/new-client) site

 Install via composer: